briqNFT/briq-protocol/README.md

 # Briq Protocol

-This repository contains the Cairo code for Briq StarkNet contracts, as well as the python helper server.
+This repository contains the Cairo code for Briq StarkNet contracts.

 This is currently ongoing substantial changes.